Terms of Reference

-Any member may sit on the Board for a maximum of two terms (six years) consecutively except for establishment members who, at the Minister’s discretion, may sit for a consecutive period of up to eight years.
+- Any member may sit on the Board for a maximum of three terms (nine years) consecutively except for establishment members who, at the Minister’s discretion, may sit for a consecutive period of up to nine years.
 All members wishing to be considered for a new term will need to complete the nomination process for reselection.

 Members of the Board must ensure the Board acts in a manner consistent with this Terms of Reference and the priorities issued by the Minister for Disability Issues.